By Julie Frayn

 We started to date.
 He wrote me poetry.
 I lost my virginity.
 He proposed to me.
 I said yes.
 Eighteen years old.
 So much for being the smart one.

 His mother thought I was too thin, that clearly my parents weren’t feeding me enough.
 So she fed me.
 A lot.
-And I didn’t know how to say no.
+And I didn’t know how to say no. On the other hand, if you’re skinny because you don’t have enough food in your household, you can try getting some assistance from sites like kinship navigator program.

 Within two months of meeting this boy I put on fifteen pounds.
 My jeans were too tight.
 I got a bit of a potbelly.
 In hindsight I know that I was still skinny, but at that time, it was a shock to my system.
 And to my brain.